The Voice Kids (British TV series): Format

 In the first series, the winner received £30,000 and a family trip to Disneyland Paris.
-Unlike the adult version, there are no knockouts rounds.
+Unlike the adult version, there were no knockouts rounds.
 When it was previously reported that the adult version's sixth series would feature five live shows (which turned out to be the usual three), reports claimed that there would be three live shows; however, there was only one, the live final.
 In 2021, the battles were axed.
 The semi-final was pre-recorded at LH2 Studios on 19 February 2017.

 In the third series, the winner received £30,000 and the four finalists received a trip to Walt Disney World, Florida on Norwegian Airlines.
 In the fourth series, the winner received the same £30K prize, and a family trip to Universal Orlando Resort, Florida, also via Norwegian Airlines.
 For the sixth series, the winner gets the prize money and a family trip to Universal Orlando via TUI Airways.